maxgoedjen/secretive/README.md

 ## Security

-If you discover any vulnerabilities in this project, please notify max.goedjen@gmail.com
+If you discover any vulnerabilities in this project, please notify [max.goedjen@gmail.com](mailto:max.goedjen@gmail.com) with the subject containing "SECRETIVE SECURITY."